Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Related Works

 \subsection{Point Cloud Registration}

 Due to the inherent 3D geometric information, estimating the rigid transformation between two point clouds is relatively straightforward.
-ICP \cite{ICP1992} and its variants \cite{EVICP2001, yang2013go} can directly iterative on the 3D points to optimize the transformation, but they are sensitive to initialization or have complexity scaling quadratically with the number of points.
-DCP \cite{wang2019deep} and PointNetLK \cite{aoki2019pointnetlk} are the seminal works that introduce deep learning to the task of point cloud registration.
-After that, the recent works \cite{huang2021predator, lu2021hregnet, yu2021cofinet, qin2022geometric, ao2023buffer} attempted to take the architecture of KPConv \cite{thomas2019kpconv}, which simulates grid convolution and pooling operations to extract local features and change the 3D point resolution.
-Although KPConv requires complex data preprocessing, it supports the above methods to establish accurate correspondences from coarse node to fine 3D points gradually.
+ICP \cite{ICP1992} and its variants \cite{EVICP2001, yang2013go} can directly iterate on the 3D points to optimize the transformation, but they are sensitive to initialization.
+DCP \cite{wang2019deep} and PointNetLK \cite{aoki2019pointnetlk} are the seminal works that introduce deep learning to point cloud registration.
+After that, the recent works \cite{huang2021predator, lu2021hregnet, yu2021cofinet, qin2022geometric, ao2023buffer} adopted the architecture of KPConv \cite{thomas2019kpconv} to extract local features.
+Although KPConv requires complex data preprocessing, it supports to establish accurate correspondences from downsampled nodes to fine 3D points gradually.
 Beside, EDFNet \cite{zhang2022learning} learns the task-specific 3D point descriptor and SACF-Net \cite{sacfnet2023} is a correspondence filtering network to improve the quality of matching.